21/05/24 | Clinical Alerts

 38% of confirmed cases of mpox (formerly known as monkeypox) have been identified within the Metro North Health service region.

-Since 1 January, there have been 117 confirmed cases of mpox notified in Queensland in 2024 (as at 19th November 2024).
+Since 1 January 2024, there have been 128 confirmed cases of mpox notified in Queensland in 2024 (as at 14th January 2025).
+This includes 50 cases within the Metro North region.

 Please be aware unlinked community transmission is now occurring.
 Clinicians are encouraged to offer vaccination to all eligible patients and to follow-up patients who have not had their second vaccination at least 28 days following their first vaccine.